-Digital Spine to connect ultra-fast fibre broadband across Liverpool City Region
+Digital Spine to connect city region to ultra-fast fibre broadband

 The Liverpool City Region Combined Authority is investing in a digital ‘spine’ to connect the city region’s key digital assets, the Hartree super computer – one of the, biggest, fastest computers in the country, which is based at Daresbury in Halton – and the GTT fibre optic cable, which carries internet traffic between the UK, North America and the rest of the world, and comes ashore in Southport.

 These assets will be connected by a 260km full fibre network, covering the whole of the city region across all six local authority areas, to enable ultra-fast internet for every home, school, business, hospital and a host of other locations.

 - Attract major new business to the city region.

 - Enable split-second downloads at home, immersive home entertainment and increased access to public services.

 - Allow high-resolution scanning and instant data transfer between doctors.

 - Boost research and offer remote learning opportunities for students.

 - Allow manufacturers to move massive data sets around with ease.